ExpediaGroup/adaptive-alerting/docs/architecture.md

 The design of this module is TBD, but I envision some kind of provider-based design where we have different strategies for deciding whether outliers represent true anomalies, and then perhaps an aggregation layer on top to create an ensemble-based approach.
-For example, we can imagine having rules-based provider that makes certain Splunk queries depending on the metric metric involved, and various ML-based providers (naive Bayes classifiers, multiple logistic regression, neural network classifiers, etc.) to help decide
+For example, we can imagine having a rules-based provider that makes certain Splunk queries depending on the metric metric involved, and various ML-based providers (naive Bayes classifiers, multiple logistic regression, neural network classifiers, etc.) to help decide